You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 This product contains spinosad, an organic insecticide that controls some pests.
 It targets pill bugs, slugs, sowbugs, earwigs, and snails.

-Sluggo also contains iron phosphates that disrupt the feeding patterns of some garden pests, leading to starvation and death.
-It is considered an organic method of pest control.
+Sluggo contains iron phosphates.
+These substances disrupt the feeding habits of certain garden pests, causing them to starve and die.
+Thus, it is considered an organic method of pest control.

-Sluggo is in a pelleted formula and comes in a shaker-top container for easy use.
-If using on the soil, dampen the ground first, then sprinkle the pellets around the targeted area.
+Sluggo is an easy-to-use pelleted formula in a shaker-top container.
+If using it on the soil, dampen the ground first, then sprinkle the pellets around the targeted area.

 You can also use it with a slug saloon container for indoor and greenhouse problem areas.